paulg44/dictionary_app/README.md

 I had adjective and adverb in the definitions also, however are have commented them out as they are not that popular and replaced them with the audio of the phonetic

 # Testing

+I have used playwright for testing as it's currently the one I am most comfortable with